GENERAL-PRIME/tictactoe/README.md

 ## 🤡 Features (If You Can Call Them That)

-- **🔮 Minimax Algorithm:** A fancy way of saying "it brute-forces every possible move like a desperate job seeker sending out résumés."
-It’s not smart—it just doesn’t have anything better to do.
+- **🔮 Minimax Algorithm with Alpha-Beta pruning:** A fancy way of saying "it brute-forces every possible move like a desperate job seeker sending out résumés, but with a little more finesse, cutting out the unnecessary ones before anyone notices."
+It’s still not smart—it just doesn’t have anything better to do, but at least it’s a bit more efficient.

 - **🖥️ Stunning Graphics:** If you enjoy staring at a **3x3 grid** of text like it’s the Mona Lisa, then buddy, you’re in for a treat.